Stability of digital and analog quantum simulations under noise: Stability of analog quantum simulation under stochastic errors

 \subsection{Proof of Theorem \ref{acac}}

-We repeat the statement of Theorem \ref{acac} here. \begin{theorem}[Restated, Average case bounds for errors in analog simulators with Gaussian perturbations] Consider a perturbed analog time evolution given by the Hamiltonian
+We repeat the statement of Theorem \ref{acac} here. \TG{In the proof of the theorem mention explicitly when we are using Lemma 5.} \JRR{Done!} \begin{theorem}[Restated, Average case bounds for errors in analog simulators with Gaussian perturbations] Consider a perturbed analog time evolution given by the Hamiltonian

 where $t\mapsto \xi_{\gamma,a}(t)$ are uncorrelated Gaussian noise processes with time correlation function given by~\eqref{eq:noise-time-correlation}.
 Assume that the initial state is a given pure state $\rho=\ket{\psi}\!\bra{\psi}$.
-Then, the error on the time-evolution of a local observable $O$ is, on average over the noise realizations,
+Then, the error on the time-evolution of a local observable $O$, on average over the noise realizations, has expectation: